unsplash-image-lmMqyUmbNvI.jpg

 Benita Joy

-Benita is the Founder and Owner of the Toronto Relationship Clinic (TRC), a growing collective of independent practitioners who are antioppressive, decolonial, and abolitionist in orientation.
+Benita is the Founder and Owner of the Toronto Relationship Clinic (TRC).
 With a background in Social Service Work, a master’s degree in Marriage and Family Therapy, and 15 years of experience in Forensic Psychotherapy, Benita is skilled at working with folks from diverse backgrounds and life experiences.
-She started her private practice in 2017 providing psychotherapy services for individuals, couples, families, groups, and organizations.
+She started her private practice in 2017 providing counselling and psychotherapy services for individuals, couples, families, groups, and organizations.
 She also provides assessments and reports for therapeutic, forensic, medico-legal, immigration, human rights tribunals, and psychiatric purposes.
 She is a systems-oriented, culturally responsive, emotionally attuned, relational psychotherapist with a proven ability to connect authentically and facilitate collaborative dialogue toward meaningful change.

 Salient identities: gender nonconforming cis woman (she/her), racialized settler on Turtle Island, South Asian (South Indian), multiply neurodivergent and part of a neurominority group, invisibly disabled; covid-safe psychotherapist

-Areas of specialization: forensic psychotherapy for adult men who have perpetrated sexual harm; complex trauma; religious trauma; burnout; family dysfunction (e.g. difficult parents, reconnecting with adult children, etc.); neurodivergence
+Areas of specialization: forensic psychotherapy for men who have perpetrated sexual harm; complex trauma; religious trauma; family dysfunction; neurodivergence

 *Please note that, at this time, Benita is only accepting new forensic clients who have offended sexually and are seeking rehabilitative treatment.